eunhye8747/MatLab-Code-Neurotransistor/README.md

 This code was written by Prof. Nikhil Ranjan Das.
 [Department of Radio Physics and Electronics, University of Calcutta]

-Any question?
+Any questions?
 Please send me an email! (eunhye8747@gmail.com)